 We believe the success of our business relies on a healthy environment.
-Our support of sustainable practices through the way we purchase, specifically 100% of our beef, pork, chicken & seafood, is one of the greatest ways we believe we’re called to lead this industry in Longmont!
+Our support of sustainable practices through the way we purchase, specifically 100% of our beef, pork, chicken & seafood, is one of the greatest ways we believe we’re called to LEAD this industry in Longmont!
 Our partnerships with industry visionaries have resulted in smart shifts in the way we purchase our products, ensuring that we provide customers with more sustainable options.

+Clint also raises Berkshire Hogs, a highly prized heritage breed known for its rich flavor and dark, naturally pink meat.
+This is the ground pork for our new Perfect Pork Burger.
 The rest of the pork that we bring in and braise for things like the Cuban sandwich & Thai Pork Tacos comes from White Marble Farms in Iowa.
 These are a breed called a Duroc Hog which are bred specifically for rich and tender meat in the shoulders & belly.

 We have gone back to Red Bird Farms Chicken.
 This is a great Colorado company that started in 1940 and has kept the same commitment listed above for 80 years.
-It takes Red Bird three times longer to raise a chicken than Foster Farms and it’s worth it!
+It takes Red Bird three times longer to raise a chicken than Foster Farms and its worth it!

 The Snake River in Idaho is known for producing the most rich & delicious Rainbow Trout in the country.
-Our trout is raised & harvested by Clear Springs Foods that have been raising high end Rainbow Trout in what is called “the Magic Valley” since 1966.
+Our trout is raised & harvested by Clear Springs Trout Company that have been raising high end Rainbow Trout in what is called “the Magic Valley” since 1966.
 The reason this 30 mile stretch of the Snake River called the Magic Valley is because of the high percentage of pure spring water at the perfect 58*F temperature for trout.

 High quality aquaculture like this is the future of eating great fish.
 There are not many species of fresh water fish or seafood that naturally multiply at the rate we now eat it, therefore eating only “wild caught” fish is unsustainable and irresponsible.